 Bad Stuff?
 We did encounter "the bad" on the network and spent considerable time investigating these items.
 Traffic to C2 domains, LoJack installations, ransomware and lengthy URL connections were all investigated, but as one may expect at a security conference most were determined to be vendors performing demos from the expo floor.

 Running a SOC at RSAC was a great opportunity to educate conference attendees about their privacy and devices, and to start thinking differently about the exposure their devices have on a public Wi-Fi network.
 A few attendees were found to have been "hacked" by a rogue access point, illustrating the importance of ensuring you are connecting to the right network.
 Anyone can trick users into connecting to a rogue access point only to have their traffic intercepted in a man-in-the-middle attack.

 Being an advanced SOC team, we are hyper-aware of the data sensitivity we monitored during the week.
 To maintain user privacy we did not retain any data analyzed.
 All hard drives were destroyed onsite and are forever gone.
 Check out the destruction video!

-Thanks to a great team for putting in a lot of hours and showing the powerful capabilities of RSA NetWitness® Suite and Cisco AMP Threat Grid.
+Thanks to a great team for putting in a lot of hours and showing the powerful capabilities of RSA NetWitness® Platform and Cisco AMP Threat Grid.

 Author: Percy Tucker